 We will provide you with support and guidance so that you can have a peace of mind about our service.

 Installer.ca is a business built on not only on reputation, but on building long-lasting relationships.
 Our mission is to surpass your expectations while raising the bar in quality and satisfaction throughout the industry.
 Our company is a trusted Toronto name, known for quality, professional techs and superior work.
-We pride ourselves on our integrity and our dedication to doing what’s right for the customer.
+We treat you and your property with respect by providing an honest, upfront estimate.

 Smart Lock Installation and Service